Marcus Semien Preview, Player Props: Rangers vs. Twins

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.456) thanks to 56 extra-base hits.
+- Semien has an OPS of .799, fueled by an OBP of .346 and a team-best slugging percentage of .453 this season.

-- Among the qualified hitters in MLB action, he ranks 34th in batting average, 37th in on-base percentage, and 53rd in slugging.
+- Among the qualifying hitters in baseball, he ranks 41st in batting average, 39th in on-base percentage, and 57th in slugging.

-- Semien has reached base via a hit in 99 games this season (of 133 played), and had multiple hits in 44 of those games.

-- Semien has an RBI in 55 of 133 games this year, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in six contests.
+- In 55 games this year (41.0%), Semien has picked up an RBI, and in 17 of those games (12.7%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.